 According to Jay Cutler, he loves competitive bodybuilding, but equally important, he trains twice a day, and that’s fun for him.
 But, like a shark, Jay keeps a low profile away from the gym.

 No one can deny Jay’s accomplishments at the gym and in business, and he works hard to succeed as an entrepreneur, a professional competitor, and an ambassador for the sport.
 He took a smart and savvy approach and built a long-lasting legacy.

 Jay Cutler knows how to use the nutrients and calories in his diet to build muscles and burn fat.

-To become a competitive bodybuilder, Jay ate a lot to gain ample nutrients and calories.
-He backed up his hard and regular training sessions with multiple meals during the day.
+Jay ate a lot to gain ample nutrients and calories to become a competitive bodybuilder.
+He backed up his complex and regular training sessions with multiple meals during the day.
 While the average man eats around 2000 calories a day, Jay eats 4700 calories a day.

 -Nutrition is crucial, even if you train in the gym.
 Take the right amount of proteins, healthy fats, and carbs to increase your lean body mass.

 -Try to add more supplements to your diet.
 Use Multivitamins, protein powders, BCAAs, and fat burners wisely to reach your fitness goals.